 So, without further ado, let’s get started.

 HP, the tech giant, gives us one of the greatest employee experience examples.
-They increased their overall business performance in 2018 and managed to grow its stock price from $16 to $26 within just two years.
+It increased its overall business performance in 2018 and managed to grow its stock price from $16 to $26 within just two years.
 Do you know what their secret is?
 Well, it’s their employees!

-HP shifted their focus on development opportunities and training of its employees.
-They initiated several employees’ training and development programs and updated their healthcare centres.
+HP shifted its focus on the development opportunities and training of its employees.
+They initiated several employees’ training and development programs and updated their healthcare centers.
 These initiatives helped them create an engaging environment for their employees.
-And in return, the employees dedicate their efforts to increase the revenue of the business.
+And in return, the employees dedicate their efforts to increasing the revenue of the business.

-Wegmans grocery store also deserves to be in this list of famous employee experience examples.
-Wegmans is widely known for providing the best customer service, which is the result of strong employee experience.
-Wegmans already know how training and development programs are the heart and soul of employee engagement.
+It’s a grocery store that deserves to be on this list of famous employee experience examples.
+Wegmans is widely known for providing the best customer service, which is the result of a strong employee experience.
+Training and development programs are the heart and soul of employee engagement.

 That’s why each year, they invested approximately $50 million in employee development programs.
 Wegmans try their best to train their employees both professionally and personally.
 Their constant effort in improving employee engagement increased the revenues.
 Wegmans managed to increase its annual revenues from $7.9 billion to $9.2 billion by focusing more on employee experience management.

 You may have heard this story before, but we couldn’t resist ourselves to include this story in our list of top employee experience examples because Campbell’s Soup is one of the few companies that are killing it with their employee experience strategies.

 Campbell’s Soup is quite famous for its undivided attention to training programs.
 The company had lost its market value and hit rock bottom in 2000.
 Soon, they realized the value of employee experience and the importance of an organization where they can work productively.
 After prioritizing employee experience, Campbell’s Soup increased its stock by 30%.